CANToolz/CANToolz/README.md

 - mod_firewall     - module for blocking CAN message by ID
 - mod_fuzz1        - Simple 'Proxy' fuzzer  (1 byte)
 - mod_printMessage - printing CAN messages
-- mod_uniqPrint    - CAN messages statistic (with .csv file output)
+- mod_stat         - CAN messages statistic (with .csv file output)
 - gen_ping         - generating CAN messages with chosen IDs (ECU/Service descovery)
 - gen_replay       - save and replay packets

 P.S. of course we are working on supporting other types of I/O hardware and modules.
 Please join us!
 Main idea that community can produce different modules that can be usefull for all of us 8)